ip-tools/patzilla/elmyra.ip.access.epo/elmyra/ip/util/cql/pyparsing/test/10_extensions.rst

 because index name "pc" is not whitelisted.

-We can have a look at the layer below, where raw triples got extracted from the query string, that's the step just before collecting the keywords from them:
+We can have a look at the layer below, where raw triples got extracted from the query string, that's the step just before collecting the keywords:

 >>> CQL('bi=greifer and pc=de').triples()
 [[u'bi', u'=', u'greifer'], [u'pc', u'=', u'de']]